suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 # Setup Instructions:

-Launch **Command Prompt** from Windows VM Desktop using below shortcut
+Launch **Command Prompt** from Windows VM Desktop using below shortcut.

 ![](images/command-prompt.png)

 **Step-1**

-Set `PATH` env variable in the cmd prompt so that we can run pip3 in the cmd to install all the packages needed for python scripts.
+Set `PATH` env variable in the cmd prompt so that we can run **pip3** to install all the packages needed for python scripts.

 Command to set PATH env for current session: